ganeshkbhat/require-urls/README.md

 This module has a single simple function `requireurl` for URL (git raw file) resolution and parsing meant to have feature parity with node.js core url module.

 It also, by default, allows for cacheing files in the repository.
 The files are stored in `.jscache` folder.
 The file can be pulled from the cache, if already cached.
 You can force update the cache file if needed.
+The `.jscache` looks like the folder in the repository saved.
+Do have a look at it.

 ### Installation

 `npm install require-urls --save`

 ### Usage